gruposantander/digital-trust-assurance-levels-specs/assurance-levels.md

 That is the concept around level of assurance, which has associated some degree of liability based on contractual conditions of the service and the relevant legislation the OP is attached too.
 For instance, banks currently perform KYC and AML checks as part of onboarding process.
 In that case, some of the claims provided by the bank, could be tight to a particular level of assurance and trust framework.

-We believe that in the majority of situations, the level of assurance will be enough, and it will not be necessary to disclose any other attribute or evidence document back to the RP.
+We believe that in the majority of situations, the level of assurance will be enough, and it will not be even necessary to disclose any other attribute or evidence document back to the RP.

 With this extension proposal, requested claims by the RP can refer to a desired level of assurance.
-If the OP can meet that LoA for the claim and the user consents, the data will be included in the response, otherwise the claim will not be returned.
+If the OP can meet that level for the claim, and the user consents to share, the data will be included in the response, otherwise the claim will not be returned.

 ## Notational conventions